Specialized Therapy For Postpartum Anxiety For California Moms

 You can’t turn your brain off, no matter how exhausted you are.
 Every little sound jolts you awake.
 Every decision — how much to feed, how long to let them sleep — feels impossibly high stakes.

-You’re juggling the mental load of a thousand tiny tasks while pretending to be "fine," even as your anxiety is quietly screaming underneath it all.
+You’re juggling the mental load of a thousand tasks while pretending to be "fine," even as your anxiety is quietly screaming underneath it all.

 While everyone else (including your partner) seems to be settling into this "new normal," you're stuck overanalyzing every cry, Googling every symptom, questioning if you’re doing any of this right.